rwth-acis/moodle-data-proxy/README.md

 Moodle configuration
 -------------------
-To get Moodle data to MobSOS first a rest api has to be created on Moodle.
-This can be achieved by creating a Moodle web service under following steps:
+To get Moodle data to MobSOS first a REST API has to be created on Moodle.
+This is done by creating a Moodle Web-service under following steps:
 - Enable web services under Administration > Site administration > Advanced features
 - Enable REST Protocols under Administration > Site administration > Plugins > Web services > Manage protocols
 - Create a new Web-service Administration > Site administration > Plugins > Web services > External services